Eliminating the Hidden Cost of Zone Management in ZNS SSDs: Evaluation

-\Paragraph{\approach{} Reduces Space Amplification without DLWA Cost} In this experiment, we run KVBench-II on RocksDB with ZenFS as the filesystem backend.
-We vary the \texttt{FINISH} threshold between 0\% and 99\%, where 0\% disallows any \texttt{FINISH} (except for initial metadata setup), and 99\% allows it at 1\% zone occupancy.
-As Figure~\ref{fig:raw_bench}b shows, increasing the threshold reduces space amplification.
-For instance, at 90\%, the average space amplification is $3\times$ lower than at 10\% for both \approach{} and the baseline.
-This is expected, as space amplification is independent of the SSD's internal mapping strategy.
-However, this improvement comes at a cost for the baseline.
-As shown in Figure~\ref{fig:raw_bench}c, frequent \texttt{FINISH} commands at high thresholds (which fully write physical zones) result in large amounts of device-side garbage.
-At a 99\% threshold, the baseline crashes due to insufficient space.
-So, Figures~\ref{fig:raw_bench}b and~\ref{fig:raw_bench}c report values only up to the point before the emulator crashed.
+\Paragraph{Reducing SA without Adding DLWA} In this experiment, we run KVBench-II (4 million total operations with 512B entry size) on RocksDB with ZenFS as the filesystem backend.
+We vary the occupancy threshold of ZenFS between 10\% and 90\%.
+As Figure~\ref{fig:raw_bench}(b) shows, increasing the threshold and therefore delaying finish increases space amplification, since ZenFS has to relax file lifetime matching requirements.
+For instance, at 10\%, the average space amplification is about 1.5, while at 90\% is 2.6.

+In this experiment we report average SA between basline and \approach{}, as space amplification is independent of the SSD's internal mapping strategy.
+Therefore LSM-users can improve SA by lowering the occupancy threshold.
+However, this improvement comes at a cost for the baseline SSD.
+As shown in Figure~\ref{fig:raw_bench}(b), frequent \texttt{FINISH} commands at low thresholds (which fully write physical zones) result in large amounts of device-side garbage.
 In contrast, \approach{} consistently maintains low device-side garbage due to efficient zone management.
-At 90\% \texttt{FINISH} threshold, for example, \approach{} issues approximately $20\times$ less dummy data than the baseline.
+At 10\% occupancy threshold, for example, \approach{} has 92\% less DLWA than the baseline.

-\Paragraph{\approach{} Reduces the Unnecessary Wear} We evaluate erase block wear under \approach{} (stripe-based allocation) and lazy mapping using KVBench-II on RocksDB with ZenFS at a \texttt{FINISH} threshold of 90\%.
+\Paragraph{Reducing the Unnecessary Wear} We evaluate erase block wear under \approach{} and baseline using KVBench-II on RocksDB with ZenFS at a occupancy threshold of 10\%.
 To capture the cumulative wear, we repeat KVBench-II $8~\times$ due to memory constraints of the SSD emulator.
-Figure~\ref{fig:raw_bench}d shows that \approach{} significantly reduces unnecessary wear by writing only required storage segments during \texttt{FINISH}, whereas lazy mapping fills entire zones with dummy writes.
-Specifically, our stripe allocation has a median erase count of 3, compared to 13 for the lazy allocation. \approach{} also achieves better wear-leveling, with a standard deviation of 0.62 versus 8.63 for lazy mapping.
-This is expected, as lazy mapping ignores wear, while \approach{} enforces wear-aware allocation.
+Figure~\ref{fig:raw_bench}(d) shows that \approach{} reduces unnecessary wear by writing only required storage elements during \texttt{FINISH}, whereas baseline fills entire zones with dummy writes.
+Specifically, our superblock allocation has a total erase count of 15340, compared to 17344 for the baseline.
+As Figure~\ref{fig:raw_bench}(d) shows \approach{} also achieves better wear-leveling as erase counts are more evenly distributed across the erase blocks.
+This is expected, as baseline ignores wear and allocates the first available physical zone, while \approach{} enforces wear-aware allocation.